mendix/docs/content/en/docs/appstore/creating-content/sol-solutions-guide/sol-development/sol-ip-protection.md

 ## 1 Introduction

-Because subscriptions for solutions, app services, connectors, and modules are sold on the Mendix Marketplace, you will have intellectual property (IP) protection concerns as a publisher.
-You will want to protect the IP contained within the model that makes up the content you are selling.
-In addition, you will want to protect any custom usage metering so that customers cannot accidentally (or intentionally) disable usage metering.
-Therefore, it is a good idea to consider applying at least some IP protection in your Marketplace components.
+When selling solutions or components that are created in Mendix and for the end customer or a partner will get access to the model, you as a publisher want to consider protecting the IP contained within the model that makes up the content you are selling.
+In addition, you will want to ensure that developers use the implement as intended and protect any custom usage metering so that customers cannot accidentally (or intentionally) disable usage metering.
+Therefore, it is a good idea to consider applying at least some IP protection in your solutions and components.

 {{% alert color="info" %}}
 Access to this functionality is currently limited and can be gained through the [Mendix Component Partner Program](/appstore/creating-content/partner-program/) and the [Mendix Commercial Solution Partner Program](https://www.mendix.com/partners/become-a-partner/isv-program/).